senips/devbox/README.md

 Just add your devbox.pub key that you generated in setp #6 above to your github account That's it!
 Vagrant ssh
 git clone <your repo>

+##### What if I need to set some environment variables during my vagrant startup?

+See the optional step #7